 Stanley Park Train Video

-To get an idea of what to expect on the Stanley Park train during the Christmas season, watch the following video.
+To see what the train was like in past Christmas seasons, watch the following video.
 It begins and ends at the train station.

 Other Information